TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 10:22:29 EDT 2023

 Classical fonts can be downloaded here.
 David Chelidze's page on Georgian fonts, which has fonts designed by Besarion Gugushvili, Reno Siradze, Temuri Imnaishvili and Giorgi Topouria.
 Included is a font replica of a Tbilisi Printing House Type by Hungarian Master Mikhail Stefan Hungaro-Vlakhian from 1706, called BPG Mikheil Stefane U, and a Chechen font called BPG-CN.
 [Google] [More] ⦿

-Hungarian graphic design student studying and living in the UK.
-He created the themed face Watch My Shoes (2011, experimental).
+He created the themed typeface Watch My Shoes (2011, experimental).
 He also made the fat blocky Quadrata series in 2011, with styles called Child, Hippie, Light, Origin, and Scrib.
 [Google] [More] ⦿

 Budapest-based illustrator and graphic designer (b.
 1980) who made Puma (2012), a bold hand-printed typeface for children's books.